ROBOTIS-GIT/emanual/docs/en/platform/openmanipulator_x/ros_controller_package.md

 $ rostopic pub /open_manipulator/option std_msgs/String "print_open_manipulator_setting"
 ```

-<**Manipulator Description**> will be printed on the terminal launch the open_manipulator_controller.
-It is shown that present states of the OpenMANIPULATOR.
+<**Manipulator Description**> will be printed on Terminal.
+Launch the open_manipulator_controller.
+It is shown that present states of the OpenMANIPULATOR-X.
-This parameter is descripted on OpenMANIPULATOR.cpp in open_manipulator_libs package.
+This parameter is descripted on open_manipulator.cpp in open_manipulator_libs package.
-`~/catkin_ws/src/open_manipulator/open_manipulator_libs/src/OpenManipulator.cpp`
+`~/catkin_ws/src/open_manipulator/open_manipulator_libs/src/open_manipulator.cpp`

 ```
     ----------<Manipulator Description>----------